ShanaFoster/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Sgtf17u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The Wireshark protocol analyzer images above is showing specific packet capture of ICMP that does have a port, SSH which is port 22 and is also know as the secure port.
-Then we have a capture for DHCP port 67 and 68, DNS port 53 and Remote Desktop port tcp port 3389.
+The Wireshark protocol analyzer images above shows specific packet captures, including ICMP which doesn't use a port; SSH which is port 22 and is known as the secure port; DHCP which uses port 67 and 68, DNS which uses port 53; and Remote Desktop which uses TCP port 3389.
 </p>
 <br />